-The journal only allows up to 15% similarities of plagiarism check via Turnitin or any similar plagiarism checking system.
+The journal only allows up to 15% similarities of plagiarism check via Turnitin / iThenticate or any similar plagiarism checking system.
 Authors are advised to attach the plagiarism report together with their submission.

 Please write your article in good British English.